karttur/speclib-db/_posts/2024/2024-01-12-speclib_spectrometers-db.markdown

 ## Purpose of the spectrometers schema

 The purpose of the **spectrometers** schema is to make it possible to represent any combination of sensors (spectrometer bodies or xspeclum PCBs) and muzzles (or xspecled PCBs).
-The schema is also used for defining which models come the the external ports, GX16 and BNC.
+The schema is also used for defining which models come with external ports (ie. GX16 and/or BNC).

 All realised combinations of
 - sensor,